-Syngenesophobia – The Excessive Fear of Relatives
+Syngenesophobia: The Excessive Fear of Relatives

 Family is important.
 But what if you get an awful, sinking feeling at the thought of seeing your relatives?

+Are you scared of attending family functions?
 Does thinking about running into a cousin or aunt have you shaking like a leaf?

 What Is Syngenesophobia?

-● “Sy” meaning “same”
+- Sy meaning “same”

-● “Gen” meaning “heredity”
+- Gen meaning “heredity”

-● “Phobos” meaning “fear”
+- Phobos meaning “fear”

-Syngenesophobia is a specific social phobia.
-According to the Diagnostic and Statistical Manual of Mental Disorders, it is characterized as an anxiety disorder.
-Sufferers experience extreme anxiety upon seeing their relatives or one specific relative.
-Some families only see each other during weddings, funerals, and reunions.
-Not everyone likes family functions.
-But for Syngenesophobia sufferers, these are all scary situations.
-We all have a meddling grandma, boring uncle, or annoying cousin we avoid like the plague.
-But most of us are not afraid of our relatives.
-A lot of people depend on extended family in times of trouble.
-In contrast, people with Syngenesophobia are terrified of their kin.
+Many people depend on extended family in times of trouble.
+In contrast, those with syngenesophobia are terrified of their kin.
 They avoid seeing their relatives as much as possible.
-The excessive worry that ensues may even lead to a full-blown panic attack.
-As a result, Syngenesophobic persons do not have close relationships with their relatives.
+The excessive worry that ensues may even lead to panic attacks.
+As a result, individuals with syngenesophobic don’t have close relationships with their relatives.
 They miss out on having a support group that can be with them through thick and thin.

 Related Conditions

-In some cases, the phobia sufferer may develop Anthrophobia or a fear of people.
+In some cases, the phobia sufferer may develop anthrophobia, or a fear of people.
 They may even opt to skip all social gatherings or refuse to leave the house.
 This would have a negative impact on their social and professional life.
 Syngenesophobia is sometimes associated with post-traumatic stress disorder (PTSD), delusional disorders, and social anxiety disorders.

 What Causes Syngenesophobia?